Kile-Asmussen/proxy_mtg/README.md

 # Proxying for MTG

-Just a little toy tool for creating proxies.
+Just a little toy tool for creating proxies for Magic the Gathering.

 # Usage notes

 You will need to download the Atomic Cards JSON file from [here](https://mtgjson.com/downloads/all-files/#atomiccards), since it is too large for github.
-(Recommend you run it through a tool like [JQ](https://jqlang.github.io/jq/) to make it readable.)
+(It is ecommended that you run it through a tool like [JQ](https://jqlang.github.io/jq/) to make it readable.)

+You will also need to obtain the Beleren font, the Matrix font, and the Goudy Medeival font through legitimate avenues.
+While a typeface itself cannot be copyrighted, the font encoding of each of these three fonts are all protected by licensing.

+The proxy graphics produced by this tool are NOT to be resold.

 # Acknowledgements